 Or is it, for those who want to aviate recreationally?

-Yes, actually, it is.
+A man in a green hat flies a small, white radio-controlled glider while standing on a grassy dune overlooking a beach.
+Itโ€™s a sunny day.Yes, actually, it is.
 A website of a reputable local flight school currently quotes a range from $16,000 through $25,000 Canuck bucks to obtain a license to learn, otherwise known as a Private Pilot License (PPL-A).
-Once you’ve achieved this — well done! — you’re then faced with $215 per hour, as per the same website, to rent the 172 on which you’re checked out.
+Once you’ve achieved this โ€” well done! โ€” you’re then faced with $215 per hour, as per the same website, to rent the 172 on which you’re checked out.
 Assuming, say, fifty hours per year of weekend warrior-ing, that’s $10,000 and change just to stay relatively current.
 Throw in a few incidentals here and there, and it’s easy to conclude all your already pricey PPL-A has bought you is a $1,000 per month habit.

 This recent research confirms some firsthand knowledge I possess, at least adjusted for inflation: I went down the exact road in the early 1990s when I obtained my PPL-A at the now-defunct Calgary Flight that operated out of the Calgary International Airport.
-Incidentally, they are no longer there, which is a shame in a way, because for me there was nothing quite like looking out the Omni-Vision® rear window of a 152 and seeing nothing but the front landing gear of a DC-9, number two behind me on the taxiway.
+Incidentally, they are no longer there, which is a shame in a way, because for me there was nothing quite like looking out the Omni-Visionยฎ rear window of a 152 and seeing nothing but the front landing gear of a DC-9, number two behind me on the taxiway.

 When I passed my check ride and finally had my license, I immediately ran headlong into the inescapably high cost of continuing to fly.
 I tried every conceivable combination of elements to get it to something vaguely tolerable, all to no avail.
 I even started building my own plane, an RV-6, but the cash outlay combined with the time required made no sense, either.